 Cook time tip: When using an Instant Pot for pot roast, plan on about 20 minutes of pressure cooking per pound of meat.
 So, a 2-pound roast would need 40 minutes, while a 3-pound one should go for around an hour on high pressure.
 Using frozen beef?
 It's best to thaw it first.

-If you tried this Instant Pot Mississippi Roast, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Instant Pot Mississippi Roast, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe